List of Storm Chasers episodes: Season 3 (2009)

-On May 18, 2009, Discovery Channel renewed Storm Chasers for a third season which began airing in the Fall of 2009.
+On May 18, 2009, Discovery Channel renewed Storm Chasers for a third season, which began airing in the Fall of 2009.
 Reed Timmer and the TVN team return with their new "SRV Dominator" vehicle.
 Dr. Josh Wurman and his DOW team have now joined the massive, government-funded VORTEX2 research project, leaving them with little time to aid filmmaker Sean Casey.
-Casey and his TIV team return in their improved TIV2, and are now assisted by a new team of meteorologists in TIV Doghouse (a Dodge Ram 2500 equipped with weather radar, GPS and HD filming equipment).
-A new team known as TWISTEX led by veteran storm chaser Tim Samaras along with Carl Young and Tony Laubach join the series driving TWISTEX Probe (a modified 2003 GMC Sierra Denali) and Twistex M1-M3 (three modified Chevy Cobalts).
+Casey and his TIV team return in their improved TIV 2, and are now assisted by a new team of meteorologists in TIV Doghouse (a Dodge Ram 2500 equipped with weather radar, GPS and HD filming equipment).
+A new team known as TWISTEX, led by veteran storm chaser Tim Samaras, along with Carl Young and Tony Laubach, join the series driving TWISTEX Probe (a modified 2003 GMC Sierra Denali) and TWISTEX M1-M3 (three modified Chevy Cobalts).
 Also returning are Danny Cheresnick and Aaron Ruppert in their SCOUT vehicle (a new 2009 Jeep Wrangler replaces the old Nissan Pathfinder).